 About half a million monarch butterflies pass through Texas every year.
-These tiny creatures cover over 1,500 miles flying from their breeding grounds in Canada and northern U.S. to Mexico, where they spend winter.
+These tiny creatures cover over 1,500 mi (2,414 km) flying from their breeding grounds in Canada and the northern U.S. to Mexico, where they spend winter.
 Texas is strategically placed between two destinations.

 Monarch butterflies enter Texas in early September, following the route along I35 from Wichita Falls to Eagle Pass.
 One group of butterflies also flies along the Gulf Coast of Texas on their way to Sierra Madre Range in Central Mexico.
 The migration is usually over by the end of October.
 In late March, the butterflies are back in Texas as they return north to breed.